 XIII.
-PUBLIC POLICY (PP) COMMITTEE:
+PUBLIC POLICY COMMITTEE (PPC):

 - Section 1.
 Voting Membership.
-The voting membership of the PP Committee shall comprise members of the Commission assigned by the Commission Co-Chairs, , additional community members nominated by the committee and appointed by the BOS, and the Commission Co-Chairs when attending. - Section 2.
+The voting membership of the PPC shall comprise of members assigned by the Commission Co-Chairs, Committee-Only members nominated by the committee and appointed by the BOS, and the Commission Co-Chairs when attending. - Section 2.
 Resources.
-Since some PP Committee activities may be construed as outside the purview of the Ryan White Part A or CDC planning bodies, resources other than federal funds cover staff costs or other expenses used to carry out PP Committee activities. - Section 3.
+Since some PPC activities may be construed as outside the purview of the RWHAP Part A or CDC planning bodies, resources other than federal funds will be used to cover staff costs or other expenses necessary to carry out activities. - Section 3.
 Responsibilities.
-The PP Committee is charged with the following responsibilities: - A. Advocating public policy issues at every level of government that impact Commission efforts to implement a continuum of HIV services or a service delivery system for Los Angeles County, consistent with the comprehensive HIV plan. - B. Initiating policy initiatives that advance HIV care, treatment and prevention services and related interests. - C. Providing education and access to public policy arenas for the Commission members, consumers, providers, and the public. - D. Facilitating communication between government and legislative officials and the Commission.
+The PPC is charged with the following responsibilities: - A. Advocating public policy issues at every level of government that impact Commission efforts to implement a continuum of HIV services or a service delivery system for Los Angeles County, consistent with the comprehensive HIV plan. - B. Initiating policy initiatives that advance HIV care, treatment and prevention services and related interests.

-- E. Recommending policy positions on governmental, administrative, and legislative action to the Commission, the BOS, other County departments, and other stakeholder constituencies, as appropriate. - F. Advocating specific public policy matters to the BOS, County departments, interests and bodies, and other stakeholder constituencies, as appropriate. - G. Researching and implementing public policy activities in accordance with the County's adopted legislative agendas. - H. Advancing specific Commission initiatives related to its work into the public policy arena; and - I. Carrying out other duties and responsibilities as assigned by the Commission or the BOS.
+- C. Providing education and access to public policy arenas for the Commission members, consumers, providers, and the public. - D. Facilitating communication between government and legislative officials and the Commission. - E. Recommending policy positions on governmental, administrative, and legislative action to the Commission, the BOS, other County departments, and other stakeholder constituencies, as appropriate. - F. Advocating specific public policy matters to the BOS, County departments, interests and bodies, and other stakeholder constituencies, as appropriate. - G. Researching and implementing public policy activities in accordance with the County's adopted legislative agendas. - H. Advancing specific Commission initiatives related to its work into the public policy arena; and - I. Carrying out other duties and responsibilities as assigned by the Commission or the BOS.